5 Elements of Instructional Designing for eLearning

 1. To understand the characteristics of a learner:

-While creating a course, the parameters are different for different sets of learners.
+While creating a eLearning course, the parameters are different for different sets of learners.
 For instance, adults are always curious about why they should learn something and they also prefer to be self-directed.
-So it is very important to bear this fact in mind when designing a course for adult learners.
-Likewise, designing the course for children is not the same as for adults because children are always dependent on the method of explanation.
+So it is very important to bear this fact in mind when designing a eLearning course for adult learners.
+Likewise, designing the eLearning course for children is not the same as for adults because children are always dependent on the method of explanation.

-2. Set objectives for learning:
+2. Set learning objectives for eLearning:

-The most important point is that by the end of the course the learner should be able to clearly assess himself.
+The most important point is that by the end of the eLearning course the learner should be able to clearly assess himself.
 The objective goes through a process that includes performance, preferred conditions and specific criteria.
 Objectives that are well defined help in selecting proper content, kind of methods, media and assessments.

 Extensive content is invariably available in different books, websites, journals, presentations, videos so on and so forth.
 Based on the learning objectives, the content can be collected and the most important point is to arrange it and prepare a list of topics and sub-topics and to know the proper way of sequencing the objectives and content you should consult a Subject Matter Expert (SME).
 The content has to be classified into the types — facts, concepts, principles, process and procedure.
-This will help in designing a proper learning course and also more effectively helps to test the content.
+This will help in designing a proper custom eLearning course and also more effectively helps to test the content.

 Here is a screen shot that shows Content that is classified into the different types: facts, concepts, process, procedures and principles.